|Course Description and Objectives

 I have tentatively arranged the course to cover 6 areas: The Value of Philosophy,

-Morality, Philosophy of Religion, Political Philosophy, Metaphysics, and Philosophy of
+Morality, Philosophy of Religion, Political Philosophy, Metaphysics (the nature of the

 Texts (available in Rowan Bookstore)